pivpn/pivpn/README.md

 the given client config (specifically its public key) to connect.
 This is useful for many reasons but some ex:
 You have a profile on a mobile phone and it was lost or stolen.
 Remove its key and generate a new one for your new phone.
-Or even if you suspect that a key may have been compromised in any way, just revoke it and generate a new one.
+Or even if you suspect that a key may have been compromised in any way, just remove it and generate a new one.

 `pivpn list`
 If you add more than a few clients, this gives you a nice list of their names and associated keys.